Managed Care Plans (MCP)

 - Tier II is generally a 90% benefit with a 10% coinsurance after the annual plan year deductible is met.

-- Tier III (out-of-network) is generally paid at 60% of maximum allowable charges, after the annual plan year deductible is met.
+- Tier III (out-of-network) is generally paid at 60% of Maximum Allowable Charges (MAC) based on Medicare rates in a geographical location, after the annual plan year deductible is met.

 Tier II and Tier III both have an annual plan year deductible.
 These deductibles cross accumulate, which means that the deductible paid for services in one tier will be applied toward the deductible in the other tier.